Ranked: Here are the 11 places Durham students cry about not having in their city

 6. Five Guys

 The people want cajun fries.
-The people also need a takeaway that’s in town but that hasn’t got “I’m sloshed and am acquiring a post-Jimmy’s scran” vibes.
-Five Guys is genuinely delicious, has so many good burger topics, and some of the best chips on the market.
+The people also need a takeaway that’s in town but hasn’t got “I’m sloshed and am acquiring a post-Jimmy’s scran” vibes.
+Five Guys is genuinely delicious, has so many good burger toppings, and some of the best chips on the market.
 And don’t get me started on the mayo – there’s some kind of magic folded into it.

 5. M&S